-The SERVICE PROVIDER'S representative/liaison during the performance of this Contract shall be Michele Carter, telephone no. (561) 848-7200.
+The SERVICE PROVIDER'S representative/liaison during the performance of this Contract shall be Chairman Frank Kitzerow telephone no. (561) 741-2231.

-ARTICLE 2 - SCHEDULE
+ARTICLE 2 - TERM OF CONTRACT

-The SERVICE PROVIDER shall commence services on October 1, 2012 and complete all services by September 30, 2013.
-The parties agree that the SERVICE PROVIDER will be entitled to payment for services rendered beginning on October 1, 2012, notwithstanding that date the contract is executed by the Board of County Commissioners.
+The SERVICE PROVIDER shall commence services on October 1, 2013, and complete all services by September 30, 2014.
+The parties agree that the SERVICE PROVIDER will be entitled to payment for services rendered beginning on October 1, 2013, notwithstanding the date the contract is executed by the COUNTY.

-Reports and other items shall be delivered or completed in accordance with the detailed schedule set forth in Exhibit A.
+Reports and other deliverables shall be completed in accordance with the detailed schedule set forth in Exhibit A.

-ARTICLE 3 - PAYMENTS TO THE SERVICE PROVIDER
+ARTICLE 3 - PAYMENTS TO SERVICE PROVIDER

-A. The total amount to be paid by the COUNTY under this Contract for all services and materials including, if applicable, "out of pocket" expenses (specified in paragraph C below) shall not exceed a total contract amount of one hundred two thousand, two hundred seventy-nine dollars (\$102,279).
+A. The total amount to be paid by the COUNTY under this Contract for all services and materials shall not exceed a total contract amount of one hundred thousand dollars (\$100,000).
+"Out-of-pocket" expenses are not permissible under this Contract.
 The SERVICE PROVIDER shall notify the COUNTY's representative in writing when 90% of the "not to exceed amount" has been reached.
 The SERVICE PROVIDER will bill the COUNTY on a monthly basis, or as otherwise provided, at the amounts set forth in Exhibit B for services rendered toward the completion of the Scope of Work.
 Where incremental billings for partially completed items are permitted, the total billings shall not exceed the estimated percentage of completion as of the billing date.